From Tom Kerridge’s butternut squash pasta bake to the Hairy Bikers Spanish style chicken, we’ve got lots of healthy family meals to choose from.

 Ready in just 30 minutes, Weight Watchers black bean shakshuka is infused with paprika, cayenne pepper and fresh red chillies.
 Serve with rice or crusty bread for dipping.

 Get the recipe: Weight Watchers black bean shakshuka

-Meat-free mushroom ragu is quick to prepare then pretty much cooks itself.
+Meat-free mushroom ragu is quick to prepare.
 Mushrooms and Quorn make a chunky ragu that's better for you and instead of pasta, we've snuck in extra veg in the form or courgetti, or courgette ribbons.